davidbalbert/roughcut/README.md

 => 3
 ```

 A single space character will also exit the REPL and won't get added to the command history, making it very easy to test changes to the interpreter.
-Reloading the interpreter is as simple as typing "<space><CR><up-arrow><CR>".
+Reloading the interpreter is as simple as typing "`<space><CR><up-arrow><CR>`".

-The Roughcut REPL has to special variables, `_` and `env`.
+The Roughcut REPL has two special variables, `_` and `env`.

-For convenience, the value of the last line is stored in `_`:
+For convenience, the value of the last line to be evaluated is stored in `_`:

 ```lisp
 roughcut> (fn (i) (* -1 i))